momostarsky/imebra_git/docs/compiling_imebra.rst

 Compiling Imebra
 ================

-If you want to compile Imebra from the source code, then you should download the Imebra Source Distribution.
+This section explain how to compile Imebra from the source distribution.

 The result of the Imebra compilation is a shared library for your operating system of choice.

 The Imebra Source Distribution includes: